areaDetector/ADSupport/README.md

 drivers.
 These are provided in source-code form compatible with the EPICS build system.
-This makes it convenient to use these libraries on systems like Windows and vxWorks for which there are not binary packages available AS there are on Linux.
+This makes it convenient to use these libraries on systems like Windows and vxWorks for which there are not binary packages available as there are on Linux.
 For Linux the code here can be useful when the Linux system being used does not have one of the packages installed, or has a different version from the one required by areaDetector.